Constructing a luxury lodge in the middle of the Namib Desert

 Comprising ten luxury tents, Zannier Hotels Sonop has been cleverly constructed atop a group of boulders, affording spectacular 360o views of the Southern Namib desert.
 Arnaud Zannier’s inspiration for the hotel’s design was conceived during his very first trip to the site and first view from the top of the boulders.
 Arnaud recognised that he had been fortunate enough to discover somewhere very special, likening the feeling to an old explorer discovering a destination for the first time - hence the property was designed to resemble a 20th Century tented camp for explorers.

-A logistic challenge
+A logistical challenge

 The construction process was challenging due to the hotel’s remote location and protected surroundings.
 All building materials and interiors were manually transported up the huge boulders, by expert craftsmen from Namibia.
 Zannier Hotels only used a limited number of existing roads to the site, to ensure the human impact on the fragile flora was minimal.
 In addition, each piece of furniture, including twelve 30kg handcrafted four-poster beds, had to be carried by hand over the rocks and boulders thereby avoiding the use of disruptive machinery.